Cigar-toting Rajoy jars with Spanish austerity

 But the image of him breathing cigar smoke recalled another incident that raised doubts about Rajoy's sensitivity for public opinion.

-The day after Spain sought a 100 billion euro ($128 billion)lifeline for its banks in June, he took a few short minutes to announce at a news conference that he had saved the country, then flew to Poland with his son to watch the national team playing soccer.
+The day after Spain sought a 100 billion eurolifeline for its banks in June, he took a few short minutes to announce at a news conference that he had saved the country, then flew to Poland with his son to watch the national team playing soccer.

 Many newspapers ran pictures of Rajoy cheering the first goal on their front pages the next day alongside the news of the European bailout for debt-laden Spanish banks.